larapollehn/bitmap-editor/README.md

     </tr>
 </table>

+---

 ### Create and Draw

 A completely new bitmap image can be created and as many (or none) triangles, rectangles and circles can be drawn onto it.
-The resulting image does not index the pixel color but uses 3 Bytes (one for each of the three color channels) to store the colors directly in the image data (pixels).
+The resulting image does not index the pixel colors, instead uses 3 Bytes (one for each of the three color channels) to store the colors directly in the image data (pixels).

 <table width="100%">
     <tr>